 NEW SECTION.
 Sec.
 11. EXEMPTIONS.
-The following are exempt from the tax imposed in this chapter:
+The following are exempt from the tax imposed in this chapter stance.

-(1) Any successive possession of a previously taxed hazardous substance.
 If tax due under this chapter has not been paid with respect to a hazardous substance, the department may collect the tax from any person who has had possession of the hazardous substance.
 If the tax is paid by any person other than the first person having taxable possession of hazardous substance, the amount of tax paid shall constitute a debt owed by the first person having taxable possession to the person who paid the tax.